mahipalsingh7/MSLocationService/README.md

 ##How to Use

+include Keys in Info-Plist
+1. Privacy - Location Always Usage Description
+2. Privacy - Location Always and When In Use Usage Description
+3. Privacy - Location When In Use Usage Description
+4. Privacy - Location Usage Description

 ```
 //Paste this lines and method where you want and Fetch lat/lng
 LocationService.shared.delegate = self //Use Delegate For return Response in Any Class